-To be an Anywhereist, you need a portable career.
+To be an Anywhereist, you need a portable career or a remote job.
 That means, work that you can do from wherever you are -– you don’t need to be in a specific place at a specific time to do it.

 There are many kinds of work that can be made portable.
 If you have a specialized skill or knowledge, think about some creative ways you can offer it without being tied to an office.
 Computer programming can be done remotely, for example, although anything in the IT realm that involves hardware or cables probably can’t.